openfaas/openfaas-linkerd-workshop/README.md

 =============================================

 [Linkerd 2](https://linkerd.io/2/) is a service mesh that provides features such as:
-* Automatic TLS between pods,
+* Mutual TLS between gateway, ingress and functions *
 * Dashboard and pre-configured grafana dashboards with prometheus metrics,
 * Works along-side ingress controllers,
 * Retries and timeouts,
 * Telemetry and monitoring,
 * A lot more!
 [Checkout the documentation](https://linkerd.io/2/features/)

+> Note: Linkerd 2.4 installation instructions changed, see the end of the guide for more.

 One of the goals for Linkerd 2 is that *it just works*.
 Is an operator-friendly project just like OpenFaaS! :smile: